HambaliMarcel/HambaliMarcel/README.md

 ### 🚀 What's the move?

-* **Future-Proofing the Net:** Prepping for the day quantum computers can break today's security.
+* **Scraping the Net:** Prepping for the day quantum computers can break today's security.
 Lowkey, I'm a digital bodyguard for the future.
-* **Unleashing AI Squads:** I build teams of smart AIs that run whole projects by themselves.
+* **Summoning AI Squads:** I build teams of smart AIs that run whole projects by themselves.
 Less grind, more magic.
+I love vibe coding hahaha.
-* **The Tech Translator:** I spill the tea on all this complex stuff so companies can actually use it to do dope things.
+* **The Tech Doctor:** I spill the tea on all this complex stuff so companies can actually use it to do dope things.

 ***